Date of Degree

 Copyright 2012 Sang-Uk Jung

 Jung, Sang Uk.
-"Identifying high value customers in a social network: individual characteristics vs. social influence." dissertation, University of Iowa, 2012.
+"Identifying high value customers in a social network: individual characteristics vs. social influence."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.